hiweller/colordistance/cran-comments.md

 	New submission

-  First submission of package results in ‘new submission’ NOTE.
+  First submission of package, so ‘new submission’ NOTE is unavoidable.

 ## Downstream dependencies